Moving to France?

 If you require a visa but you are staying in France for fewer than 90 days, apply for a Schengen visa.
 This type of visa is valid for all Schengen-area member states, i.e. the majority of EU member states, plus Iceland, Norway, Switzerland, and Liechtenstein.
 Detailed, country-specific information on obtaining a Schengen visa is available on local French diplomatic websites or on the official European Commission website.

 In general, applicants need a valid passport for the intended period of their stay.
 They should also be able to prove their intention and ability to return to their home country after their visa expires.
 This proof should include:

 - documentation describing the purpose of their stay

 - a return ticket or sufficient means to purchase one

 - repatriation insurance, e.g. for emergencies

 - specific documents for any accompanying children under the age of 18

 The website of the Ministère des Affaires Étrangères et Européennes (Ministry of Foreign and European Affairs) provides a guide on completing a Schengen visa application form.
 It is processed within about two months and costs 60 EUR.

 Work Visas for Short-Term Stays

 If your intended period of stay exceeds 90 days, you need a long-stay visa.
 This visa de long séjour will be adapted to your specific reasons and duration of stay.
 Mostly, these visas are issued for academic, professional, or family reasons.
+It is recommended that you contact your local French consulate for a list of required documents appropriate to your situation.
 If you come to France for work, your employer needs to apply for a separate work and residence permit (carte de séjour) on your behalf.